talon-one/talon_one.js/docs/ManagementApi.md

 Export loyalty cards

-Download a CSV file containing the loyalty cards from a specified loyalty program.  **Tip:** If the exported CSV file is too large to view, you can [split it into multiple files](https://www.makeuseof.com/tag/how-to-split-a-huge-csv-excel-workbook-into-seperate-files/).
-The CSV file contains the following columns: - &#x60;identifier&#x60;: The unique identifier of the loyalty card. - &#x60;created&#x60;: The date and time the loyalty card was created. - &#x60;status&#x60;: The status of the loyalty card. - &#x60;userpercardlimit&#x60;: The maximum number of customer profiles that can be linked to the card. - &#x60;customerprofileids&#x60;: Integration IDs of the customer profiles linked to the card. - &#x60;blockreason&#x60;: The reason for transferring and blocking the loyalty card. - &#x60;generated&#x60;: An indicator of whether the loyalty card was generated. - &#x60;batchid&#x60;: The ID of the batch the loyalty card is in.
+Download a CSV file containing the loyalty cards from a specified loyalty program.  &gt; [!tip] If the exported CSV file is too large to view, you can &gt; [split it into multiple files](https://www.google.com/search?q&#x3D;split+CSV+into+multiple+files).
+The CSV file contains the following columns:  - &#x60;identifier&#x60;: The unique identifier of the loyalty card. - &#x60;created&#x60;: The date and time the loyalty card was created. - &#x60;status&#x60;: The status of the loyalty card. - &#x60;userpercardlimit&#x60;: The maximum number of customer profiles that can be linked to the card. - &#x60;customerprofileids&#x60;: Integration IDs of the customer profiles linked to the card. - &#x60;blockreason&#x60;: The reason for transferring and blocking the loyalty card. - &#x60;generated&#x60;: An indicator of whether the loyalty card was generated. - &#x60;batchid&#x60;: The ID of the batch the loyalty card is in. - &#x60;attributes&#x60;: The custom attributes of this loyalty card.
+Currently, this feature is only available upon request.

 ### Example